packatino/ghost/README.md

 If you use Xcode, running the Ghost is really simple.
 Just open the project file and hit the play button ;-)

 ### Using the Command Line (macOS, Ubuntu)
-If you use a Shell, navigate to the directory with the project file and type in the following commands:
+If you use a Shell, navigate to the directory with the project file (*Ghost.xcodeproj*) and type in the following commands:

 `$ swift build`

 `$ .build/debug/App`

+Note: This will only work if you have Swift installed on your machine.
+Read the [wiki page](https://github.com/packatino/ghost/wiki/Swift-on-Ubuntu) if you need help for installing Swift on Ubuntu!

 ## Talk to the Ghost
 When the server is running you will reach it on [http://localhost:8181/](http://localhost:8181/).